Running Jobs on Cirrus

 options.

-Note on MPT task placement
+Note on task placement

 #SBATCH --distribution=block:block

-here refers to the distribution on both nodes and
+The block:block here refers to the distribution on both nodes and

-sockets.
+separate sockets).
 This will distribute rank 0 for core 0, rank 1 to core 1, rank

 2 to core 2, and so on.